 Cocooned in its own exclusive tropical oasis, Pearle sets the benchmark for Broome architecture.
-Meandering roads and landscaped pathways reveal a central 20 metre resort infinity pool.
-Each of the surrounding pool villa boast a designer kitchen, air-conditioning, spacious living areas with balconies, an alfresco dining area and a private lap pool.
+Meandering roads and landscaped pathways reveal a central 20 meter resort infinity pool.
+Each of the surrounding pool villa boast a designer kitchen, air-conditioning like the one you can get installed at home if you click here, spacious living areas with balconies, an alfresco dining area and a private lap pool.

 For smaller groups, guest rooms are fitted out like your standard hotel room.
 There is a private en suite, small deck with outdoor coffee table and chairs, and access to the communal pool.

 Transformed from a historic manor into an award-winning resort, Pinctada McAlpine House was once home to a master pearler.
 And while the industry has changed enormously over the years, Broome is still a pearling town.
 So what better way to soak up the history than with a stay here?

 Despite its vast space, there’s a sense of intimacy and serenity here, with just eight guest rooms, tropical gardens, a library, Wi-Fi and a swimming pool.
 There’s even a relaxing Chinese Tea House and bird aviary on site.

 Set on the edge of the Kimberley (an hour south of Broome) lies a vivid landscape of blues, whites and dusty reds, as colourful as the town’s history.

 While this one is located a little outside the action, it’s exceptionally peaceful location makes up for it.
 Plus, the leisurely drive takes just an hour, affording you the opportunity to take in all the sites as you drive.